 That wheel isn’t going to come off on its own, is it?
 You’ll need — at the very least — a jack and a lug wrench.
 We recommend using a repair kit with tire plugs, a probe tool, pliers, and an air compressor.
-Alternatively, you can use an inflator like to get you to the nearest tire shop.for added stability, though you might not have access to one if you get a puncture five miles away from the middle of nowhere.
+Alternatively, you can use an inflator like to get you to the nearest tire shop.
+You may also want to pick up a tire pressure gauge if you don’t already have one.for added stability, though you might not have access to one if you get a puncture 5 miles from the middle of nowhere.
 Jack stands and a torque wrench can make your life a lot easier.
 If your car doesn’t come with a spare tire, you’ll need a

 Fixing a flat

 Normally, one would fix a flat by removing the punctured tire and replacing it with a spare so you can drive to a shop and get a proper replacement.

 But let’s say the hole in your tire isn’t very big, and you’re lacking a spare tire.
 Provided you’ve got the right tools, a patch kit, and can safely remove a tire — and the tire isn’t severely damaged, of course — this is a viable short-term solution like fixing a hole in a wall.
 Note that this is a short-term remedy, as patched tires are generally only safe to drive on for about 100 miles, or three days, whichever comes first.
 Much like using a spare tire, this isn’t going to solve the issue either.
 The best solution is to take your car to a professional shop to get it replaced.

 Step 1: Remove the wheel with the flat tire